Overview of the Program

 Who We Serve

-ESL classes are for students who speak other languages and want to learn English.
+We serve all adult students whose first language is not English.
 Classes are for all levels, from new immigrants with limited English skills to students preparing for work or college.
-Classes are designed for adults to learn at their own pace, guided by classroom teachers who are trained to teach adults.
+Classes are All students must:

 What We Offer